garynth41/Google-IT-Support-Professional-Certificate/README.md

 # Google-IT-Support-Professional-Certificate
 IT career.
 In this program, you’ll learn the in-demand skills that will have you job-ready.

+## 1 - Technical Support Fundamentals
+## 2 - The Bits and Bytes of Computer Networking
+## 3 - Operating Systems and You: Becoming a Power User
+## 4 - System Administration and IT Infrastructure Services
+## 5 - IT Security: Defense against the digital dark arts

 ## WHAT YOU WILL LEARN
-*Gain skills required to succeed in an entry-level IT capacity *Learn to perform day-to-day IT support tasks including computer assembly, wireless networking, installing programs, and customer service
+* Gain skills required to succeed in an entry-level IT capacity
+* Learn to perform day-to-day IT support tasks including computer assembly, wireless networking, installing programs, and customer service
-*Learn how to provide end-to-end customer support, ranging from identifying problems to troubleshooting and debugging *Learn to use systems including Linux, Domain Name Systems, Command-Line Interface, and Binary Code
+* Learn how to provide end-to-end customer support, ranging from identifying problems to troubleshooting and debugging
+* Learn to use systems including Linux, Domain Name Systems, Command-Line Interface, and Binary Code

 ## SKILLS GAINED
 * Debugging